jeffDL/CarND-Advanced-Lane-Lines/writeup.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]
+![alt text][image2.5]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I tried a combination of color and gradient thresholds to generate a binary image.
+Ultimately I found that a trinary combination of H, S and L created an excellent line contrast (thresholding steps in cell 5 in the notebook).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]